DUI: I'm worried about paying my fines

 I know I was tipsy and maybe drunk and I really don't want a DUI, but if I do get one I'm worried that I won't be able to pay all the fines.
 Right now I have my money tied up in a business selling software and I'm not getting a steady paycheck at the moment.

 I know DUI fines can be high, especially for a second charge, so I can use a payment plan and can't pay them all at once.
-I just don't have the cash right now to pay everything up front.
+I just don't have the cash right now to pay everything upfront.

 I have a bunch of money in bitcoin that I bought a couple of years ago so I do have money, but I don't want to cash in or sell any bitcoins.
 I also don't want to use my 401(k) from work, but if I have to I will.

-So I need to know if I can pay my fines in Dunwoody over some time, spread them out.
+So I need to know if I can pay my fines in Dunwoody over some time, and spread them out.
 If I can, that'll be much easier for me financially with this DUI charge.
 So I need help figuring out fines for this Dunwoody DUI.

 C.K. in Dunwoody, GA